 Following the success of last summer’s production of Vanity Fair, we are delighted to welcome back Moving Parts Theatre Company to perform their latest show in the stunning setting of the Creake Abbey ruins.

-Enjoy a picnic and a glorious evening of drama, fun and inventive story-telling!
+Bring a picnic and enjoy a glorious evening of drama, fun and inventive story-telling!
 Tickets on sale in April 2026.

 Arrive anytime from 4.30pm.